 Our Plan includes annual vaccinations (including Feline Leukaemia Virus vaccination when appropriate), a year’s supply of flea and worming products (monthly Advocate spot-on , three monthly Milbemax tablet), a six monthly vet health check and a 10% discount on all other practice services , including neutering.
 We can also implant an identichip into any patient on the cat plan that requires one at no extra cost.
-Patients over 8 years of age can also receive one annual free of charge senior blood screen.

 SEE BELOW FOR FURTHER DETAILS ON ALL THE ELEMENTS WHICH ARE INCLUDED IN OUR HEALTHCARE PLAN

 Full clinical examination twice a year, including advice on:

 * General Health * Ears * Eyes * Weight * Skin * Teeth

 * Annual Vaccinations + Kennel Cough Vaccination for Dogs